levkovigor/freertos-template2/doc/README-flatsat.md

 1. Set up VPN, [IRS  mail account](https://cube18.irs.uni-stuttgart.de/) required:
 Write mail to zert@irs.uni-stuttgart.de to get OpenVPN configuration.
 2. Download OpenVPN and configure it with the configuratioon files.
- - Windows: Put configuration files into a certain folder (I don't know it anymore) or add the configuration.
+ - Windows: Put configuration files into the OpenVPN config folder or add the configuration in the OpenVPN GUI
  - Ubuntu: Install the ubuntu gnome version of OpenVPN.
-Then go to Network->VPN and press + to add the .ovpn file configuration
+Then go to Network &rarr VPN and press + to add the .ovpn file configuration
 3. Connect to the VPN
 4. Connect to Flatsat (password needed, ask Jonas Burgdorf on Mattermost):
 ```sh